KJWebsites/ds-demo-webrtc/complex-example/README.md

 To run this example
 * run `bower install`
-* open `receiver.html` in a browser tab and allow it to use your webcam
-* open `sender.html` in a browser tab and allow it to use your webcam
+* open `index.html` and allow it to use your webcam